gerohuels/drone-field-analysis/README.md

 # drone-field-analysis
 **This app is under development.**

-A Python application for analyzing agricultural drone footage to locate bare spots and animals in fields.
+A Python application for analyzing agricultural drone footage to locate bare spots, animals, and weeds in fields.
 Detected areas are visualized on an interactive map.

 **Main menu**